FinTradeBench: A Financial Reasoning Benchmark for LLMs: FinTradeBench: Benchmark Design

 \myNum{3}\smartparagraph{Calibration-Then-Scaling Framework.} To make our benchmark scalable, unbiased, and reproducible, we use a \emph{calibration-then-scaling} framework; see Figure~\ref{fig:calibration_and_scaling}.
 The framework proceeds in three phases: first, expert-guided seed construction, followed by evaluation and calibration, and finally automated scaling using a calibrated LLM judge \citep{zheng2023judging,gu2024survey}.

-\myNum{3a} \smartparagraph{Phase 1: Multi-Model Candidate Generation and Self-Selection.} In this phase, we generate responses via LLMs as potential candidates for the gold answer in our benchmark by following three prompting techniques: \myNum{i} \smartparagraph{Multi-model, multi-prompt sampling.} For each question $Q$, we generate ${N=6}$ candidate responses per model using distinct prompt templates derived from the TELeR taxonomy \citep{santu2023telergeneraltaxonomyllm}, which defines a structured hierarchy for reasoning-level prompts; see Table~\ref{tab:teler-prompts}.
+\myNum{3a} \smartparagraph{Phase 1: Multi-Model Candidate Generation and Self-Selection.} In this phase, we generate responses via LLMs as potential candidates for the gold answer in our benchmark by following three prompting techniques: \myNum{i} \smartparagraph{Multi-model, multi-prompt sampling.} For each question $Q$, we generate ${N=6}$ candidate responses per model using distinct prompt templates derived from the TELeR taxonomy \citep{karmaker2023teler}, which defines a structured hierarchy for reasoning-level prompts; see Table~\ref{tab:teler-prompts}.
 This promotes intra-model response diversity while maintaining cross-model comparability, paralleling best-of-$N$ sampling \citep{chow2025inferenceaware} and self-reflective refinement \citep{shinn2023reflexion}. \myNum{ii} \smartparagraph{Intra-model self-filtering.} Each model independently selects its best response $a^{\star}$ by comparing its $N$ candidates on factual accuracy, reasoning completeness, and relevance.
 This symmetric, bias-neutral design avoids cross-model preference leakage \citep{li2025preferenceleakage}, as each model evaluates only its own outputs.
 Because all candidates within a model share identical priors, the selection process remains symmetric and acts as a bias-neutral quality filter.
 This is consistent with prior self-evaluation work \citep{lee2024selfjudge, yuan2024selfrewarding, wu2024metarewarding}. \myNum{iii} \smartparagraph{Automated numerical audit.} Each self-selected response is audited against a structured financial knowledge base by an independent LLM auditor.
 Numerical claims are classified as \texttt{SUPPORTED}, \texttt{CONTRADICTED}, or \texttt{NOT\_FOUND}, yielding a binary \texttt{is\_accurate} indicator.
 To quantify filtering effectiveness, we compute mean numerical accuracy before and after self-filtering, as well as precision, recall, and F1 over the overlap between referenced financial metrics in the response generated ($M_{\text{gen}}$) and ground-truth reference metrics ($M_{\text{ref}}$); see \S\ref{app:metrics:construction}.
+Importantly, LLM-generated responses are not treated as ground truth, but rather as candidate explanations constrained by golden financial indicators derived from structured data sources.
+The numerical audit ensures that accepted responses are grounded in verifiable financial metrics, mitigating stylistic or hallucination biases.